Last Updated on April 20, 2023 by admin

 (Outside food and drinks are not permitted within the park.)

-If you’re looking for places to eat near Capilano Suspension Bridge Park, we recommend looking for restaurants in West Vancouver.
+If you’re looking for restaurants near Capilano Suspension Bridge Park, we recommend looking for restaurants in West Vancouver.
 Here are a few suggestions:

 - Beach House Restaurant ($$$): This restaurant has views of the water and an extensive menu including seafood towers and platters.